The Journal of the Italian American Studies Association

 an article abstract

 The Annual generally follows the 17th edition of The Chicago Manual of Style (Chicago: University of Chicago Press, 2017).
-The IASA Annual uses the Chicago Style author-date system for citations, with authors’ full names included in the Works Cited list.
+The Journal of the Italian American Studies Association uses the Chicago Style author-date system for citations, with authors’ full names included in the Works Cited list.

 For example: In-text citation: (Lahiri 2016, 146)